Bonifatius94/Access-Risk-Control-Tool/README.md

 ```

 ## Notes:
-This development setup procedure was only tested on a Windows 10 machine.
+The development setup procedure was only tested on a Windows 10 machine.

 Please feel free to report any issues with your deveploment or test environment setup.

 Technical documentation was made by Marco Tröster (marco.troester@student.uni-augsburg.de)